0xReLogic/Chronos/docs/deployment-guide.md

 CREATE TABLE sensors (...)
 WITH TTL=7d;

 # Manual cleanup (if TTL not set)
+# Chronos SQL has no NOW()/INTERVAL helpers; compute the cutoff timestamp in your app.
-DELETE FROM sensors WHERE timestamp < NOW() - INTERVAL '7 days';
+DELETE FROM sensors WHERE timestamp < 1733856000;

 # Increase TTL cleanup frequency
---ttl-cleanup-interval-secs 1800  # 30 minutes
+chronos node ... --ttl-cleanup-interval-secs 1800  # 30 minutes
 ```

 ---